AndrusAsumets/react-lazy-blur/README.md

 ## Blurring / Contributing
 `npm install`
-`npm run blur` (blur.js situated in /scripts folder will scan for images containing .lazy tag inside file names (but ignores the rest), then converts said files into small and blurry (look for images including .blur tags).
+`npm run blur` (blur.js is situated in /scripts folder will scan for images containing .lazy tag inside file names (but ignores the rest), then converts said files into small and blurry (look for images including .blur tags).
 `npm run dev`
 `npm run build` (optional)